Generic Name and Formulations:

 Cardiogenic shock.
 2nd- or 3rd- degree AV block, unless paced.
 Congenital QT prolongation.
 Severe renal insufficiency (CrCl ≤40mL/min): CR form not recommended.

+Excessive mortality or non-fatal cardiac arrest rate was seen in CAST trial.
 Correct potassium imbalance before starting.
 Discontinue if hypotension or CHF worsening occurs; if needed, restart at lower dose after cardiac compensation established.
 Reduce dose in 1st-degree AV block, consider discontinuing if persistent.
 Monitor closely or discontinue if QT prolongation or QRS widening occurs.
 Atrial tachyarrhythmias: digitalize first.
 Conduction defects.
 Cardiomyopathy.
 Renal or hepatic dysfunction.
 Urinary retention.
 BPH.
 Glaucoma.
 Myasthenia gravis.
 Chronic malnutrition.
 Elderly.
 Labor & delivery.
 Pregnancy (Cat.C): may stimulate uterine contractions.
 Nursing mothers: not recommended.

 Avoid other antiarrhythmics except in unresponsive, life-threatening arrhythmias.
 Avoid CYP3A4 inhibitors (eg, erythromycin, clarithromycin); may result in fatal interactions.
 Hypoglycemia with β-blockers, alcohol.
 Antagonized by hepatic enzyme inducers (eg, phenytoin).
 Do not give within 48hrs before or 24hrs after verapamil.